 Our equality ethos: Holy Spirit is proud of our equality principles and inclusive ethos.
 We pride ourselves in treating everybody equally and celebrate our diversity.
 We are all the same but different!

-On 21st October 2016, we had a whole school 'Wear Red Against Racism day', showing support for the principles of equality.
-Our year 5 pupils, Charlie, Jamie, Sadie and Katie enjoyed an exciting training session at Goodison Park this week to learn about racism and stereotypes and to bring back the important messages to the rest of the school community.
-Show Racism the Red Card was founded in 1996 and is enjoying its 20th year.
+Recently, we had a whole school 'Wear Red Against Racism day', showing support for the principles of equality.
+Year 5 pupils enjoyed an exciting training session at Goodison Park this week to learn about racism and stereotypes and to bring back the important messages to the rest of the school community.
+Show Racism the Red Card was founded in 1996 and has now enjoyed its 20th year.
 Much racism has been removed from football due to the educational programmes they offer – they continue to strive to ensure that racism is removed from society also.
-During our wear assembly on 21st October, our year 5 pupils spread the word to every other child and parents too about what they had found out.
+During our wear red assembly, our year 5 pupils spread the word to every other child and parents too about what they had found out.

 Stereotyping means: (1) Grouping people together (2) Assuming everyone in a group is the same (3) Not seeing people as individuals (4) Generalising about a person based on one part of their identity.